mtworth/hungerwatch/readme.md

 ## Governance and Stewardship

-FoodWatch is intended to stay **open, minimal, and non-commercial**.
+HungerWatch is intended to stay **open, minimal, and non-commercial**.
 Its core purpose is civic: to make hunger visible early, across communities.
 Anyone may view or reuse the data, but contributions and expansions should maintain its simplicity and privacy guarantees.

 The repository includes: